LibraryCarpentry/lc-r/_episodes/04-data-viz-ggplot.md

 `library(tidyverse)`, so it needs to be explicitly called. `lubridate` makes working with dates and times easier in R.

-We also load the `books_reformatted` data we saved in the previous lesson.
-We'll assign it to `books2`.

 ~~~
 library(tidyverse)  # load the core tidyverse